lensesio/lenses-helm-charts/README.md

 If all good, checkin, tag and push the ```docs`` folder.
 This charts are hosted on the github page.

+For further details on how to run tests: [Testing](./charts/lenses/tests/README.md)

 # Contribute

 Contributions are welcome for any Kafka Connector or any other component that is useful for building Data Streaming pipelines